 4. Now to the main event; you are going to anchor the state to something physical.
 This will mean that when you want to access the feeling at another time all you need to do is use the physical anchor and the feeling will come flooding back.
 The easiest physical anchor is to press your thumb and forefinger together on one of your hands.
 With this in mind, stand up and imagine there is a small invisible circle on the floor in front of you that has a colour that fits with the feeling you are going to re-access.
 You are going to step inside the circle and immediately re access the first memory, this time stepping inside the experience immediately, focusing more on the feeling and allow the colour to flood your body too if you like.
 Once you get the feeling back to the point just before it starts to peak, press your thumb/forefinger together.
 Now really flood your whole body with the feeling, spinning it like before.
 Stay with it until it naturally starts to subside, making sure you release your thumb/forefinger at this point and step outside the circle.
 Shake your body and hands and have a quick walk about.
 Step inside the circle again for your second memory.

 5. Do the whole of step 4 twice more, noticing that it should get easier and quicker to access the feeling.

 6. Now all is left is for you to practise the anchor about once every couple of days for a week.
 This will make sure it becomes stronger and more of an instantaneous response.
 You can do it by stepping into the circle or simply practise it sitting down.
 After that think of it as your special state which needs to be kept fresh simply by using it regularly, about once every couple of weeks ideally.
 You now have an almost instant hit of sensory satisfaction!

-If you liked this exercise there is another I have written, taking a similar approach, here
+If you liked this exercise there is another I have written, called change the viewing to change the doing which takes a similar approach.